Keep-Passion/pure_iron_grain_data_sets/README.md

 ## Usage of data
-The data is stored in TIF data type.
+The data is stored in multipage tiff data type.
 We provide python code to read them.

 ## Citation